AlexisAndradeDev/gpt-developer/README.md

 Setup your settings.
 Go to `File/Preferences/Settings` and type `GPT Developer`.
 You will see two fields: `Model` and `Open AIKey`.
 Choose a model and enter your OpenAI key.
 You can see more details about how to fill them in the **Extension Settings** section.

-Go to your code and start playing with GPT!
+Go to your code and start coding with GPT!
 You can see all the commands that this extension provides by going to `View/Command Palette...` (or using the default shortcut `Ctrl + Shift + P`).
 An input box will appear; type `>GPT Developer:` and all the commands will be displayed.
 To execute a command, just click on it.
+We recommend using a keybinding for the `Autocomplete` command (`Ctrl + Shift + A`).

 ## Extension Settings

 This extension contributes the following settings:

 * `gpt-developer.openAIKey`: Your OpenAI API key.
 Leave this field blank if you already have a key in the OPENAI_API_KEY environment variable and you want to use it instead.
 Your data is completely secure!
 This key will be stored in your computer, so only you have access to it.
-If for some reason you don't want to store your key in this settings attribute, just set the OPENAI_API_KEY environment variable and leave this field blank.
+If you don't want to store your key in this settings attribute, just set the OPENAI_API_KEY environment variable and leave this field blank.
-* `gpt-developer.model`: The model from OpenAI that you want to use (e.g. `gpt-4-0314`).
+* `gpt-developer.model`: The model from OpenAI that you want to use.
-* `gpt-developer.maxOutputTokens`: Maximum number of tokens that GPT will generate.
+* `gpt-developer.maxOutputTokens`: An upper bound for the number of tokens that can be generated for a completion, including **visible output tokens and reasoning tokens**.
 The higher this value, the more tokens will be used.
 There's the possibility that, considering also the number of input tokens (length of the selected code), the token limit of the model is surpassed and it will not be possible to receive a response from the model.
 * `gpt-developer.maxInputTokens`: Maximum number of approximate tokens (4 characters) that GPT will get as input.
 The higher this value, the more tokens will be used.
+There's the possibility that the token limit of the model is surpassed and it will not be possible to receive a response from the model.
 Learn more about each model's context window: https://platform.openai.com/docs/models.

 ## Release Notes

+### 1.9.1

+Update README.md

 ### 1.9.0